Your FDA ( Part One of Two): 1800s – 1940s

 By 1938 a Food, Drug, and Cosmetic Act and the Science and Law act addressed the problem.
 Food standards required a label.
 Drugs by law had to list each ingredient and now they enforced church in labeling, the name, and address of the manufacturer ingredients and safety testing of each product for the first time.
 Although this sounded perfect they would learn differently.
 The standard of testing, although changed, is still part of the FDA.
 In 1938 they began testing animals to find out if it was suitable for public use.

 In 1939 the Federal Reorganization Act came into effect – the heading read – Federal Security Agency and directly beneath three different agencies, from left to right, FDA – Public Health Service –Social Security Administration.
 Now a new federal security agency was formed.

 The activity and new medical products and drugs in the 40s brought about quality control on pharmaceuticals and vitamin supplements.
 This was the time of penicillin and insulin.
-When the war began the 40s the FDA tested new drugs which would be shipped overseas to the military.
+When the war began the 40s the FDA tested new drugs that would be shipped overseas to the military.
 The public health service provided more vaccines, protected the blood supply for our troops, but it was the penicillin breakthrough that made modern medicine.
-The strange thing is the industry was against it, working with a small piece of mole in their lab.
+The strange thing is the industry was against it, working with a small piece of the mole in their lab.

 During the late 1940s, the new national Institute of health began placebo trials.
 By the 1950s the animal trials and human clinical trials were the new standards and once more there was changed in the system.